mikeporterdev/twig-coding-challenge/README.md

 My submission for the Twig coding challenge.

-This library provides a function to split an array of type T[] into an array of arrays (T[][]) where the maximum size of an internal library is the splitSize given.
+This library provides a function to split an array of type T[] into an array of arrays (T[][]) where the maximum size of an internal array is the splitSize given.

 If the array cannot be divided equally by the splitSize, the final array will contain the remainder.